 How Do BGP Networks Support Your Systems?

 Border Gateway Protocol (BGP) is a routing protocol that oversees how packets of information travel from the source to their destination, usually by referring to communication reachability information with edge routers.
 BGP falls into two categories: internal BGP (iBGP) and external BGP (eBGP).
 The former directs packets within a single autonomous system (AS), while the latter connects one AS to another.
-Both based on TCIP/IP.
+Both are based on TCIP/IP.

 A BGP network ensures businesses that routers can still send and receive information should one internet path breaks down.
-The protocol directs the packets of data through another reconnection — an assurance that your end-users can even use your website or application, such as read About Us page, view product pages, and send inquiries about your offers.
+The protocol directs the packets of data through another reconnection — an assurance that your end-users can even use your website or application, such as read the About Us page, view product pages, and send inquiries about your offers.

 Are There Any Advantages in Using a Blended BGP IP Transit?

-The decisions that BGP makes based on a standard routing table (a repository of routes to specific network destinations) as well as a routing information base (which contains route information from external and internal peers).
+The decisions that BGP makes are based on a standard routing table (a repository of routes to specific network destinations) as well as a routing information base (which contains route information from external and internal peers).